 When it comes to preparation, however, squashes can prove a little tricky, with their undulating shapes providing your vegetable peeler with a particularly challenging workout.
 But do we really need to peel squash at all?
 Some recipes seem to recommend it, while others don’t.

 In fact, squash peel is completely edible.
 All of it.
-It’s actually very nutritious too, with plenty of fiber and a rich source of vitamin A. Of course, ‘edible’ simply means that eating it isn’t dangerous, and it doesn’t necessarily follow that it will be pleasant to eat.
+It’s actually very nutritious too, with plenty of fibre and a rich source of vitamin A. Of course, ‘edible’ simply means that eating it isn’t dangerous, and it doesn’t necessarily follow that it will be pleasant to eat.
 Whether you would actually want to eat squash skin really depends on the type of squash.
 Some have tough, stringy skins that are best removed, while others are naturally tender, or tend to soften up when cooked.

 This Halloween and Thanksgiving favourite is one of the larger varieties of squash, and as anyone who has ever carved a Jack o’ Lantern will tell you, their skins are pretty tough.
 In fact, larger squashes tend to have tougher skins in general, simply because they have a heavier load of flesh to protect.